Cities Skylines City Layout Tips

 Use Building Themes for the Best Cities Skyline Layout

 It’s great to use European building themes next to unique buildings of the same style.
 And it looks strange when someone places a high-tech building surrounded by cozy European houses.
-I create special old town areas with walking streets and some tourist attractions to make it look realistic.
+I create special old town areas with walking streets and some tourist attractions to make the city look realistic.
 Plazas and parks also look great in such surroundings.

 The high-tech buildings are good when surrounded by offices and green houses.

-During your urban planning it’s always lucrative to place roads at the right angle and fill the cells with zoning.
+During your urban planning, it’s always lucrative to place roads at the right angle and fill the cells with zoning.
 Although there are some real cities with such planning as Barcelona, you need to combine different approaches.
 Use some curved roads or build a central roundabout and make your roads running from it at different angles.
 This will bring some freshness to your Cities Skylines layout.